 - Symposium Abstract (150 words) that describes the overarching theme of the symposium

 - A proposed schedule indicating the timing of the symposium, including time for introductions, talks, discussion, and Q&A

 - For each individual presentation (up to six):

 - Title and abstract (150 words) for each individual presentation

 - Name, title, affiliation, and email address of the presenter

-Please contact Michele Diaz (SNL 2022 Program Committee Chair) with any questions about topic or format.
+Please contact Stephen M. Wilson (SNL 2023 Program Committee Chair) with any questions about topic or format.

-All presenters in accepted symposia are expected to register for the meeting.
+All presenters in accepted symposia are required to register for the meeting.

 Submitting a symposium proposal or speaking in a symposium does not preclude you from submitting an abstract for a slide or poster presentation at SNL.